Time Zones in Republic of the Congo

 what is the dialing code for Republic of the Congo?

-Brazzaville is in West Africa Time (WAT), which is UTC+1.
-Because Brazzaville is the capital and the country uses a single national time standard, its time matches the rest of Republic of the Congo year-round.
+Brazzaville uses Africa/Brazzaville, which is UTC+1 all year.
+Since Brazzaville is the capital and the country follows a single national time zone, its local time matches the rest of Republic of the Congo.